RIPP3R1337/ProducerStash-Scraper/README.md

 git clone https://github.com/RIPP3R1337/ProducerStash-Scraper.git
 ```
 4. Open CMD / Powershell in the directory these scripts are located.

+---

+**Planning to add:**
+- Make it so we have one script rather than 2
+- When you already did a scan and new stuff gets added to the website it will pull that rather than the files you've already scraped.

 5. Type: `python3 scraper.py` and when that one is done do `python3 download-scraper.py`
 6. These 2 should generate .txt files within the same directory.
 You're probably more interested in the download links .txt :)